GmbH in Germany: requirements, process, benefits & costs 2025

 To set up a GmbH, you require:

-• The articles of association detailing rights and duties
+• the articles of association detailing rights and duties

-• Proof of share capital payment (at least half of €25,000)
+• proof of the share capital balance (at least half of €25,000)

 Best Business Account 2025